 This forum is organized by Resmiye Oral, M.D., director of the Child Protection Program at University of Iowa Children's Hospital and a recognized expert in systems building in Turkey, Portugal, Greece, and Pakistan.
 Dr. Oral has worked extensively in the past decade on training, education, and service in child protection at the UI and around the world.
 Read more from Dr. Oral on her work internationally and on the history of the UI’s Child Protection Program.

 If you require assistance with travel arrangements, including hotel accommodations and airport transfers to attend this forum, please contact Sarolta Petersen at email@example.com.

 The Provost’s Global Forum is made possible through the generous support of the Stanley-UI Foundation Support Organization.
-Other sponsors include International Programs, Provost's Office, Institute of Clinical Translational Sciences, National Children's Alliance, and Carver College of Medicine-Stead Family Department of Pediatrics.
+Other sponsors include International Programs, the UI Provost's Office, the Institute of Clinical and Translational Sciences, National Children's Alliance, and Carver College of Medicine-Stead Family Department of Pediatrics.